jina-ai/dalle-flow/README.md

 docker build --build-arg GROUP_ID=$(id -g ${USER}) --build-arg USER_ID=$(id -u ${USER}) -t jinaai/dalle-flow .
 ```

-The building will take 10 minutes with average internet speed, which results in a 10GB Docker image.
+The building will take 10 minutes with average internet speed, which results in a 18GB Docker image.

+#### Run container

 To run it, simply do: